aquibsid/Hacktoberfest2022/README.md

 What is open source?
 =>Open source refers to source code that is publicly accessible and allows anyone to inspect, modify or learn from it.
 Open source projects encourage collaboration and the freedom to use the software for any purpose you wish.

+The national recovery rate has increased to 98.75 per cent, the ministry said.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------